difuture-lmu/dsBinVal/CONTRIBUTING.md

-# Contributing to `dsROCGLM` development
+# Contributing to `dsBinVal` development

-We, the authors of the `dsROCGLM` R package, use the same guide as is used for contributing to the development of the popular `ggplot2` R package.
+We, the authors of the `dsBinVal` R package, use the same guide as is used for contributing to the development of the popular `ggplot2` R package.
 This document is simply a formal re-statement of that fact.

-The goal of this guide is to help you get up and contributing to `dsROCGLM` as quickly as possible.
+The goal of this guide is to help you get up and contributing to `dsBinVal` as quickly as possible.
 The guide is divided into two main pieces:

 * Filing a bug report or feature request in an issue.